Skip to main content

 2. Ensure schema is up to date

-Verify that all tables and columns used in the model are present in the data connection's schema.
-It is recommended to add the model columns, refresh the schema, and then reference those newly added columns in the semantic model.
+Verify that all tables and columns referenced in the semantic project are present in the data connection's schema.
+It is recommended to add the needed columns to your data connection, refresh the schema, and then reference those newly added columns in your semantic project.

 Consider refreshing the data connection’s schema on a schedule.